-For the US, we can see that life expectancy in 2005 was 77.6 years.
-This means that the cohort of infants born in the US in 2005 could expect to live 77.6 years, under the assumption that mortality patterns observed in 2005 remain constant throughout their lifetime.
+For Japan, we can see that life expectancy in 2005 was 82.3 years.
+This means that a hypothetical cohort of infants living through the age-specific mortality of Japan in 2005 could expect to live 82.3 years, under the assumption that mortality patterns observed in 2005 remain constant throughout their lifetime.
 But if life expectancies are increasing the reality for a cohort born then is that the cohort life expectancy is higher than that period life expectancy.
-We see this in the data: if you move the slider forward in the chart below, you'll see that in 2010 the period life expectancy in the US was 78.8 years, which means that US mortality patterns did improve in the period 2005-2010.
+We see this in the data: if you move the slider forward in the chart below, you’ll see that in 2019 the period life expectancy in Japan was 84.6 years, which means that mortality patterns in Japan did improve in the period 2005-2019.

 An important point to bear in mind when interpreting life expectancy estimates is that very few people will die at precisely the age indicated by life expectancy, even if mortality patterns stay constant.